 she / her

-Paula (she / her) is invested in mental health advocacy because of her own personal experiences, and she became very involved with youth through teaching rock climbing.
-This led to her continuing passion for youth well-being.
-Her work with youth for around five years as a rock climbing instructor and camp counsellor allowed her to have a diverse perspective on youth experiences.
-In her bachelor’s degree, she did a project on inclusivity and figure skating.
-This, combined with her work experience, led her to join the National Youth Council.
+Paula (she / her) invests in advocacy of inclusive and equitable mental health because of her own personal experiences, and she became very involved with youth initiatives through teaching rock climbing.
+This led to her continuing passion for youth and their well-being.
+Her work with young people for around five years as a rock climbing instructor and camp counsellor gave her a more diverse perspective on youth experiences.
+For her bachelor’s degree, she did a project on inclusivity and figure skating.
+This, combined with her work experience, led her to join the NYC.
 In her spare time, she enjoys video game reselling, soccer and scrapbooking.

 Raissa Amany